NVIDIA/DALI/docs/advanced_topics.rst

 :meth:`nvidia.dali.pipeline.Pipeline.schedule_run()` method instructs DALI to prepare the next batch of data, and, if necessary, to prefetch.
 If the execution mode is set to asynchronous, this call returns immediately, without waiting for the results.
 This way, another task can be simultaneously executed.
-The data batch can be requested from DALI by calling share_outputs, which returns the result buffer.
+The data batch can be requested from DALI by calling :meth:`nvidia.dali.pipeline.Pipeline.share_outputs`, which returns the result buffer.
 If the data batch is not yet ready, DALI will wait for it.
 The data is ready as soon as the :meth:`nvidia.dali.pipeline.Pipeline.share_outputs()`` is complete.
 When the DALI buffers are no longer needed, because data was copied or has already been consumed, call :meth:`nvidia.dali.pipeline.Pipeline.release_outputs()` to return the DALI buffers for reuse in subsequent iterations.

 Built-in iterators use the second API to provide convenient wrappers for immediate use in Deep Learning Frameworks.
 The data is returned in the framework's native buffers.
 The iterator's